 Thomas Wayment is a professor of Classics at BYU and the author of “The New Testament: A Translation for Latter-day Saints.”
-He will be publishing research on the Joseph Smith Translation in a 2019 book edited by Mark Ashurst-McGee, Michael MacKay, and Brian Hauglid via University of Utah Press.
+Wayment has also published on Joseph Smith’s translation of the Bible in Producing Ancient Scripture (University of Utah Press, 2020).

 I don’t think there has ever been a time in my life when I haven’t felt drawn towards the ancient world.
 Early in my career I thought that I wanted to be an archaeologist, but I quickly realized that I was more interested in making sense of the artifacts that come out of the ground than I was in actually digging them up.